-22. RATIO OF DIRECTORS REMUNERATION TO MEDIAN EMPLOYEES REMUNERATION AND OTHER PRESCRIBED ELABORATE DISCLOSURES AND DETAILS:
+22. RATIO OF DIRECTORS REMUNERATION TO MEDIAN EMPLOYEES REMUNERATION AND OTHER PRESCRIBED ELABORATE DISCLOSURES AND DETAILS :

 The provisions of Section 134 (3)(e) of the Act are not applicable to a Government Company.
 Consequently, details on Company's policy on Directors' appointment and other matters are not provided under Section 178 (3) of the Act.
 Similarly, Section 197 of the Act shall not apply to a Government Company.
 Consequently, disclosure of the ratio of the remuneration of each Director to the median employee's remuneration and other such details including the statement showing the names and other particulars of every employee of the Company, who if employed throughout / part of the financial year, was in receipt of remuneration in excess of the limits set out in the Rules are not provided in terms of Section 197 (12) of the Act read with Rule 5 (1) / (2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
 The Chairman & Managing Director and the Wholetime Directors of the Company did not receive any remuneration or commission from any of its Subsidiaries.
-HOCL, being a Government Company, its Directors are appointed / nominated by the Government of India as per the Government / DPE Guidelines which also include fixation of pay criteria for determining qualifications and other matters.
+HOCL, being a Government / DPE Guidelines which also include fixation of pay criteria for determining qualifications and other matters.